Europe for Visitors logo

 ABOVE: When you arrive from abroad, your passport stamp will indicate the mode of transportation that you used to enter the Schengen zone.
 INSET BELOW: A sign at Amsterdam's Schiphol Airport, and a passport-control booth.

-Airport customs signThe Schengen zone, also known as the "Shengen area," is a large swath of Western, Atlantic, and Eastern Europe where internal borders have been eliminated.
 Once you enter any of the countries that have signed the Schengen Agreement of 1985, you can cross into other countries of the Schengen zone without showing your passport.
 (However, police can still ask to see your papers when you're in a country, and local laws governing residency and work permits still apply.)

 As a practical matter, the Schengen Agreement means that you can save time when going from country to country within the Schengen zone, and--if you're from a country whose citizens require visas in Europe--a single "Schengen Visa" will let you travel freely within the zone's 25 countries up to 90 days.
-(For more on visa requirements, see page 2.)

-Countries in the Schenzen Zone:
+Countries in the Schenzen Area:

 Most countries in the Schengen zone belong to the European Union, but some (such as Switzerland) are from outside the EU.
 What's more, some countries that are in the EU (such as Britain) aren't part of the Schengen area.
 This means that, for example, you'll need to go through passport control if you're going from Glasgow to Amsterdam by air or from Paris to London on Eurostar.